slatedocs/slate/source/includes/_endpoint-account.md

 ### Permissions

-An account user is an account manager if their `account_permissions` have `alter_users` set to True.
+A user is an account manager if their `account_permissions` have `alter_users` set to `True`.

 ### Account entity

 The account entity is available on the API root following the shoji `views.account` path, which will point to the authenticated user's account.

-If the account has a name (editable by account managers) it will be available here as well as the path to the account's users.
+If the account has a name it will be available here as well as the path to the account's users.

-If the authenticated user is an account manager, the response will include paths to the following additional resources:
+If the authenticated user is an account manager, the response will include paths to the following additional catalogs:
  * Account projects
  * Account teams
  * Account datasets